In Him Ministries:

 Notice Jesus corrected Martha’s belief that her brother would only “live” in the resurrection.
 In contrast, Jesus revealed that believers will live even if they die, and in fact, they will never die in the way that our bodies do.

-The second passage comes from the book of First Peter.
+The second passage comes from the book of 1 Peter.

 Believers, at the moment of salvation, are “crucified with Christ,” and yet they live (Gal.
 2:20).
 When the earthly body of the believer dies, he or she lives on spiritually.
 Through faith in Christ, believers have been made alive in the spirit just as Jesus lives in the spirit.
 We who profess Christ are not destined for soul sleep or the grave!”